nosferatu2009/AITravelPlanner/README.md

 # AITravelPlanner
-An AI integrated Travel Planner
+An AI integrated Travel Planner using Google GenAI and MCP Concepts